Lewis and Clark Community College

 Lewis and Clark Community College is a public community college in Godfrey, Illinois.
-It serves approximately 15,000 credit and non-credit students annually.
+It serves approximately 3,973 credit and non-credit students annually.
 The college has nine locations throughout the St. Louis Metro East, including a campus and humanities center in Edwardsville, Illinois; community education centers in Alton, Illinois, Carlinville, Illinois and Jerseyville, Illinois; a training center in Bethalto, Illinois; a river research center in East Alton, Illinois; and a location at the East St. Louis Higher Education Center in East St. Louis, Illinois.
-Lewis and Clark has career and transfer study options.
+Lewis and Clark community college has career and transfer study options.
 The college also offers personal enrichment programming for adults and children, as well as corporate and safety training options for professionals.

 Campuses

-The main campus is in Godfrey, Illinois on the grounds of the former Monticello College, a women's seminary established in 1838.
-In 1970, the newly-established Lewis and Clark Community College District purchased the grounds, buildings and faculty.
+The main campus is in Godfrey, Illinois on the grounds of the former Monticello College, the second oldest women's college in America.
+It started as a women's seminary established in 1838.
+In 1970, the newly established Lewis and Clark Community College District purchased the grounds, buildings and faculty.
 L&C began offering classes in 1970.
 Many of the original buildings are still used, and a gymnasium, math and science complex, nursing building and welding facility have been added since.
 The N.O.
 Nelson campus (named after N.O.
 Nelson, founder of the village of Leclaire, Illinois) is located in Edwardsville, Illinois.

-Two floors of the main complex were closed in September of 2021 because of maintenance issues.
-The school is currently waiting on the state to release $37.5 million in Capital Project Funds (which were allocated in 2019, but have yet to be released) to begin much-needed renovations.
+Two floors of the Main Complex were closed in September 2021 because of maintenance issues.
+As of June 2023, renovations on the Main Complex are being planned.

 Academics

-Lewis and Clark is the first and only community college campus to operate a nurse managed intercollaborative practice clinic to help underserved members of the community receive affordable healthcare.
-The Lewis and Clark Family Health Clinic was named one of three national winners of the 2010 MetLife Foundation Community College Excellence Award, along with a $50,000 grant, in the spring of 2010.
+Lewis and Clark operates a nurse-managed practice clinic to help underserved members of the community receive affordable healthcare.
+The Lewis and Clark Family Health Clinic was one of the winners of the 2010 MetLife Foundation Community College Excellence Award, and received a $50,000 grant in the spring of 2010.

-In October 2010, the college, in conjunction with the National Great Rivers Research and Education Center, the University of Illinois and the Illinois Natural History Survey dedicated a river research facility, the Jerry F. Costello Confluence Field Station, along the Mississippi River.
+In October 2010, the college, in conjunction with the National Great Rivers Research and Education Center, the University of Illinois, and the Illinois Natural History Survey established a river research facility, the Jerry F. Costello Confluence Field Station, along the Mississippi River.